ZNetwork: Publications and authors

-Criticism
+Reception

 In a 2005 interview with Joshua Frank, Ward Churchill discussed issues he had with Z Magazine.
-Churchill claimed an article he worked on was not published for two years and was misattributed.
+Churchill said an article he worked on was not published for two years and was misattributed.
 He also felt Albert and Sargent had greater influence than others involved with the publication.

-In 2012, George Monbiot criticized the site's defence of the book The Politics of Genocide by Edward S. Herman and David Peterson, which he said had been called a work of genocide denial by scholars he had consulted such as Martin Shaw.
+In 2012, George Monbiot wrote a critical article about the book The Politics of Genocide by Edward Herman and David Peterson.
+Znet published a response to Monbiot from Herman and Peterson.
+Monbiot said he asked Michael Albert to publish Martin Shaw's review of Herman and Peterson's book on Znet to balance the comments from Herman and Peterson.
+Albert refused.